k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 </td>
 <td width="433">Actions to be performed on a DB Interface, such as creating a new table, loading data or executing a DB command.&nbsp;</td>
 <td width="600">
-<p><strong>DbCommand</strong> Actor&nbsp;performs database commands against a DB command interface.</p>
+<p>A<strong>DbCommand</strong> Actor&nbsp;performs database commands against a DB command interface.</p>
-<p>The interface to use as an Input&nbsp;can be a JDBC URL or a reference to a pre-defined interface.
-Other inputs include the schema, table name, fields definition,&nbsp;sql dialect to use and append -&nbsp;text to be appended to the create command.
+<p>The interface used as an Input&nbsp;can be a JDBC URL or a reference to a predefined interface.
+Other inputs include the schema, table name, fields definition,&nbsp;SQL dialect to use and append -&nbsp;text to be appended to the create command.
 Can be used to create the WITH section where required.</p>
 </td>
 </tr>
 <tr>
 <td width="210">
 <h4><strong>logic</strong></h4>
 </td>
-<td width="433">Logical operation on two Actors&nbsp;<strong>a</strong> and <strong>b</strong> which returns a boolean result&nbsp;- <strong>true or false</strong>.&nbsp;
+<td width="433">Logical operation on Actors&nbsp;<strong>A</strong> and <strong>B</strong> which returns a strong>True or False</strong>.boolean result&nbsp.
-<p>Broadway will convert the following types of Input parameters to booleans:</p>
+<p>Broadway converts the following types of Input parameters to booleans:</p>
 <ul>
 <li>Null/no input - false</li>
 <li>Integer/double - true if not 0</li>